-(2) It's certainly possible to have a relationship that's optional both ways - e.g. the relationship between a library patron and books. he/she currently has checked out.
+(2) It's certainly possible to have a relationship that's optional both ways - e.g. the relationship between a library patron and books. he/ she currently has checked out.
 A patron does not have to have any books checked out at a given time, nor does any particular book have to be checked out at a given time.
+(Note that while we allow a patron to have any number of books out, a book can only be checked out to one patron at a time.)

-- (3) Recall that the notation "\" is short for "0..\", and so stands for a relationship that is inherently optional.
-If the relationship is mandatory, but of unlimited multiplicity, we must use the form "1..\". - (4) Also note that some writers use the notation "n" instead of \ in a range so \ (= 0..\) is written as "0..n" and 1..\ is written as "1..n". - f) Note: Often in the literature the term "cardinality" is used for what we have called "multiplicity".
-The authors of the UML reference point out that - technically - cardinality refers to the properties of a particular instance of an association, while multiplicity refers to the overall properties of the association itself.
+- (3) Recall that the notation "" is short for "0..", and so stands for a relationship that is inherently optional.
+If the relationship is mandatory, but of unlimited multiplicity, we must use the form "1..". - (4) Also note that some writers use the notation "n" instead of in a range so (= 0..) is written as "0..n" and 1.. is written as "1..n".